janison/theBFG/backlog.md

 - fix issue with compete 20 rapid 8 not working as it could be a common syntax for local dev compete:20 better, hmm, rather not
 - tech debt args parsing, centralise and use fluent config like ShouldSave() instead of always args matching

-- fix issue with not capturing skipped / ignored tests causing testarena to think more tests are still to be executed or the count to be off

 - allow current screen config to be saved and restored so if reset of browser required no effort is lost

 - support having a picker for the fire mode, which will swap the icon and then fire with compete/rapid or whatever the user has set/saved/startup params